0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 On Polygon, you should keep the owner and signer keys different.

 * Signer — the address that signs the checkpoint transactions.
 The recommendation is to keep at least 1 ETH on the signer address.
 * Owner — the address that does the staking transactions.
-The recommendation is to keep the MATIC tokens on the owner address.
+The recommendation is to keep the POL tokens on the owner address.

 ### Generate a Heimdall private key